Yaoir/cip/README.md

 **Note to reader: The proper rendering of this document depends on the software you are using to view it.**
-**It should appear correctly on the GitHub website or in the Atom editor's Markdown Preview.**
+**It should appear correctly on the Atom editor's Markdown Preview.**

 ### Motivation